 In this example, the user can only choose one T-shirt color.
-To design the interface, add three radio buttons and name them as RadioRed, RadioGreen and RadioYellow respectively.
+To design the interface, add three radio buttons and name them as RadioRed, RadioGreen, and RadioYellow respectively.
 Besides that, add a button to confirm the chosen color and a label control to display the chosen color.
 Name the button as BtnConfirm and the label as LblDisplay.
-We use the If...Then...Else decisions making structure to construct the program.
+We use the If...Then...Else statements to write the code.
 The state of the radio button is indicated by its checked property.

 Private Sub BtnConfirm_Click(sender As Object, e As EventArgs) Handles BtnConfirm.Click Dim Tcolor As String If RadioRed.Checked Then Tcolor = "Red Color" LblDisplay.ForeColor = Color.Red ElseIf RadioGreen.Checked Then Tcolor = "Green Color" LblDisplay.ForeColor = Color.Green Else Tcolor = "Yellow Color" LblDisplay.ForeColor = Color.Yellow End If LblDisplay.Text = Tcolor End Sub